TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

       </file>
    </xliff>

-After we installed the extension, we can create our first products in the backend.
+After installing the extension we can create our first products in the backend.

-Like shown in image 4-2, we create a sys folder that takes the products (see 1 in figure 4-2).
+Like shown in image 4-2, we create a sys folder that holds the products (see 1 in figure 4-2).
-In this, we put some few new inventory data (see 2 in figure 4-2 and 3 in 4-3).
+In this, we put a few new inventory items (see 2 in figure 4-2 and 3 in 4-3).

 .. figure:: /Images/4-FirstExtension/figure-4-2.png
    :align: center